galaxyproject/galaxy-hub/src/gcc/hosting/index.md

 [<img class="pull-right" src="/src/images/logos/GCC2107.png" alt="2017 Galaxy Community Conference (GCC2017)" width="160" />](https://gcc2017.sciencesconf.org/)

 In the past it's been entirely *ad hoc* (2010-2015), or rigorous, with a call for proposals and formal evaluation of proposals (2016-2018).
-Starting with GCC2019, we are moving to something in between.
+Starting with GCC2019, we moved to something in between.
 If you are interested, then please [contact the project](#let-s-talk) and we will get back to you (immediately!).

 # What is most important for hosting GCC?